Private university: Austria

 Accreditation by the council yields a couple of privileges: degrees issued by accredited private universities have the same legal status as those issued by state-run universities.
 Private universities can appoint or promote professors.
-Their students enjoy the same privileges pertaining to social security, foreigner law and state scholarships as students of the state universities.
-Educational services of private universities are not subject to value added tax, and donations are tax deductible.
+Their students enjoy the same privileges including social security, foreign law, and state scholarships as students at state universities.
+Educational services of private universities are not subject to value added tax, and donations are tax-deductible.

-Accreditations must be renewed regularly and can be withdrawn, e.g. in the case of repeated academic misconduct as happened in 2003 when the accreditation of International University Vienna was withdrawn.
-In 2006, when the accreditation of Imadec University expired, the Accreditation Council rejected requests for renewal.
+Accreditations must be renewed regularly and can be withdrawn, e.g., in the case of repeated academic misconduct as happened in 2003 when the accreditation of International University Vienna was withdrawn.
+In 2006, when the accreditation of Imadec University expired, the Accreditation Council rejected any renewal requests.

-Austrian law provides that private universities in Austria must use the term Privatuniversität (literally, "private university") in their German names, although their formal names in other languages are not regulated.
+Austrian law provides that private universities in Austria must use the term Privatuniversität ("private university") in their German names, although their formal names in other languages are not regulated.
 Thus, there is the possibility of private institutions employing the term "university" as opposed to "private university" in their advertisements in all languages except German while still complying with Austrian law.

 While the legal definition of "private university" prohibits funding by the federal government of Austria, funding by other public bodies is not prohibited.
 Consequently, some of Austria's private universities are partly or wholly funded by provincial governments, while others are fully privately funded.